Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 “Yup!
 It makes *all* the difference!”
 Allison had glanced fondly around at the ship.
 “And it’s so much more… *alive* in real life.”

 Julian chuckled and squeezed the lime all over the fish.
 They were making the best of unlimited access to the *good* food while they could: during the actual mission they were going to be carrying more in the way of long-life pasteurized food, MREs and suchlike, reserving ingredients like fish for a weekly treat.
-Julian didn’t seem overly concerned---in fact, he promised great and exotic foods just waiting to be hunted out there in the galaxy, if only they could find them.
+Julian didn’t seem overly concerned - in fact, he promised great and exotic foods just waiting to be hunted out there in the galaxy, if only they could find them.

 “Makes all the hassle seem worth it, don’t it?” he’d observed.